greatyang/h-flat/README.md

 + Install any missing dependencies
 + Run `cmake .`

   Tip: Alternatively build out-of-source to stop polluting the sources with cmake generated files.
-Simply create a build directory in the POSIX-o-K root directory and call `cmake ..` from there.
+Simply create a build directory anywhere you like and call `cmake <path/to/POSIX-o-K>` from there.
 + Run `make`

 ## Debugging